United States Army Combined Arms Support Command: Command Arms Support Command (CASCOM) 1990 – present

 The 2005 BRAC legislation brought significant change to CASCOM.
 A key part of BRAC was the consolidation of sustainment training at Fort Lee.
 The Ordnance Mechanical Maintenance School (OMMS) at Aberdeen Proving Ground, Maryland, and the Ordnance Munitions and Electronic Maintenance School (OMEMS) at Redstone Arsenal, Alabama, were relocated to Fort Lee, along with the movement of the Army Transportation School from Fort Eustis, Virginia to Fort Lee.
 The Soldier Support Institute, with the Finance School and Adjutant General School, remained at Fort Jackson, South Carolina.
 As part of this movement, the Ordnance Museum moved to Fort Lee and was reorganized as the Ordnance Training Support Facility (OD TSF).

 Subsequent to BRAC, and the establishment of TRADOC's Center of Excellence model, the Sustainment Center of Excellence (SCoE) was established at CASCOM to oversee and coordinate the functions of the five sustainment branches: Ordnance, Quartermaster, Transportation, Finance, and Adjutant General.
 The CASCOM commander is dual-hatted as the commander of SCoE.
 As part of the creation of the SCoE, the Army Logistics Management College (ALMC) became the Army Logistics University (ALU) where professional development training takes place for logistics officers, warrant officers, non-commissioned officers, and civilians.
 11 September 2011 signaled the end of the BRAC process.

 In July 2021, the CASCOM commander, as the commander of Fort Lee, was tasked to support Operation Allies Refuge, with a goal of helping Afghan evacuees transition to a new life in the United States at the conclusion of the war in Afghanistan.
 Post leaders assembled a group called "Task Force Eagle," which spent the next four months supporting OAR.
 The Department of Defense, through U.S. Northern Command, and in support of the Department of State and Department of Homeland Security, provided transportation, temporary housing, medical screening and general support for Afghan evacuees at military facilities across the country.

 The CASCOM commander, on 27 April 2023, redesignated Fort Lee as Fort Gregg-Adams after two African American officers Lt.
 Gen. Arthur J. Gregg and Lt.
 Col. Charity Adams.
 The name change was recommended by the Commission on the Naming of Items of the Department of Defense as part of the renaming of military assets which were associated with the Confederate States of America.
-The naming of Fort Gregg-Adams is notable as it is the first time since 1900 where a fort has been named after a service member who is still alive.
+The naming of Fort Lee is notable as it is the first time since 1900 where a fort has been named after a service member who is still alive.